A buyer’s guide to conversational AI

 What is conversational AI?

-Conversational AI is an advanced technology that allows machines to understand, process, and respond to human language in a way that is both contextually relevant and interactive.
+Conversational AI refers to technologies that enable computers to understand, process, and respond to human language in a way that is contextually relevant and interactive.
+It goes beyond simple rule-based chatbots by incorporating advanced natural language processing (NLP) and machine learning techniques to engage in more human-like interactions.

 Conversational AI solution types

-Pre-care interactionSolves for important pre-care interactions including symptom search, appointment scheduling, and health information.
+Pre-care interactionSolves for important pre-care interactions including virtual triage, appointment scheduling, and price estimates/transparency

-Care processSupports symptom checking, patient education, and communication between patients and care providers.
+Care deliverySupports low acuity care navigation, patient education, clinical decision support, and communication between patients/consumers and care providers

-Post-care managementPromotes effective post-care management with follow-up appointment scheduling, reminders, and care plan adherence support.
+Post-care managementPromotes effective post-care management with follow-up appointment scheduling, medication reminders, and care plan adherence support

 The case for conversational AI